-Chiari-1 Malformation (the back of my brain goes beyond the base of my skull, where it should not - this can cause extreme headaches and irreversible stiffness of the arms, requiring Decompression Surgery on my skull - my Mummy and Daddy have to take me for regular MRI scans to keep an eye on this).
+Chiari-1 Malformation (the back of my brain goes beyond the base of my skull, where it should not - this can cause extreme headaches and irreversible stiffness of the arms, requiring Brain Decompression Surgery (which I have recently had done).

 Nystagmus (my eyes shake uncontrollably - from a very young age I learned how to find the 'Null Point', where I could stabilise my good eye to get better vision).

 Ocular CHP (compensatory head posture - I have to hold my head in a certain position to be able to see properly with my good eye).